 Opportunity Indianapolis is a two-day crash course in the issues facing the greater Indianapolis community and the people working on them.

-LEAD is a multi-session program where participants hone their collaborative leadership skills to become more effective community leaders.
+LEAD is a multi-session program where participants hone their collaborative leadership skills to become more effective leaders.

 - Get on Board